 - Email a Comment to an Existing Task

 - Advanced Features

 Wrike’s patented email integration engine allows you to engage with Wrike tasks directly from your email.
-You can: add comments, update a task’s status, set task due dates, and more.
+You can: create tasks and folders, add comments, update a task’s status, set task due dates, and more.